harvard-edtech/caccl/README.md

 ## Manual Set Up:

+### I'm Creating a Tool that Only Needs Access to the Canvas API...

+This section is only relevant if your tool already has a Canvas access token.
+In other words, your tool either doesn't need to handle LTI launches or Canvas authorization to get users' access tokens, or your tool handles LTI and Canvas authorization on its own.

+Your tool only needs to import [caccl-api](https://harvard-edtech.github.io/caccl-api/#use-caccl-api-manually-), one sub-component of CACCL.
+View [the caccl-api docs](https://harvard-edtech.github.io/caccl-api/#use-caccl-api-manually-) and scroll down to the "[Use CACCL API Manually](https://harvard-edtech.github.io/caccl-api/#use-caccl-api-manually-)" section.

+### I'm Setting up a Custom Project...

-You'll need CACCL set up on your server and client.
+You'll need CACCL set up on your server and client (if you have a client).
 See the following guides:

 - [Using CACCL on an Express Server](https://github.com/harvard-edtech/caccl/blob/master/docs/server.md)
 - [Using CACCL on a Client](https://github.com/harvard-edtech/caccl/blob/master/docs/client.md)